 Driftless Region

-Our Driftless Region Hub is anchored by the University of Wisconsin-Platteville’s School of Education.
+Our Driftless Hub is anchored by the University of Wisconsin-Platteville’s School of Education.

 University of Wisconsin-Platteville

-University of Wisconsin-Platteville is a national leader in training the next generation of rural teacher-leaders in place-based education, sustainability, community engagement, and diversity, equity, and inclusion.
-Dr. Tim Buttles at The School of Education at University of Wisconsin-Platteville heads up the Driftless Region Hub.
+University of Wisconsin-Platteville is a national leader in training the next generation of rural teacher-leaders in place-based education, sustainability, and community engagement.
+Dr. Tim Buttles, Director of the UW-Platteville School of Education, coordinates the Driftless Regional Hub.

 The successful preparation of future educators has been a longstanding strength of our Driftless Hub partners at the University of Wisconsin-Platteville School of Education.
 The university graduates an average of 120 students per year in education, with 80 percent of the graduates teaching in rural communities.
 Recently, the faculty launched a new rural-focused K-through-9 licensure program.